abelnperez/Visualization-Project-/README.md

 The objective of this project is to do the complete ETL (Extract, Transform, Load) with two conditions, it is mandatory to use 2 extraction methods and to obtain the data from three different sources.

-The extraction methods have been thorough an API and a CSV:
+The extraction methods have been through an API and a CSV:

    - **API**: the spanish electric red https://www.ree.es/en/apidatos
    - **CSV**: 2 CSV files from 2 diferent sources